-A Material Transfer Vehicle (MTV) is required for this project.
-The MTV shall mix the HMA after delivery by the hauling equipment and prior to lay down by the paving machine.
+When used, the MTV shall mix the HMA after delivery by the hauling equipment and prior to laydown by the paving machine.
 Mixing of the HMA shall be sufficient to obtain a uniform temperature throughout the mixture.

 To be approved for use, an MTV: